shrutibnehe/addition_calculator/addition.md

   When  :Positive number greater than negative number

-  Then  :Negative integer subracted from positive integer
+  Then  :Negative number subtracted from positive number